 The intrauterine device (IUD), a small, flexible plastic frame that a specifically trained provider inserts into a woman’s uterus, provides very effective, safe, and long-term—yet quickly reversible—protection from pregnancy.
 IUDs can be one of the most cost-effective contraceptive methods because modern IUDs can be used for many years—for at least 12 years for the copper-bearing TCu-380A IUD, and up to 5 years or possibly longer for the hormonal IUD (commercially marketed as Mirena®).

-Browse for links to resources by using the horizontal navigation tabs at the top of every page.
-They include information on: Essential Knowledge, Policies and Guidelines, Training, Logistics, Program Management, Service Delivery, Communication, Country Experiences, and Tools.
-The last tab contains information about the hormonal IUD.
+Browse for links to resources by using the navigation menu at the right side of every page.
+The Toolkit includes information on: Essential Knowledge, Policies and Guidelines, Training, Logistics, Program Management, Service Delivery, Communication, Country Experiences, and Tools.
+The last section contains information about the hormonal IUD.

 Of particular interest is the Country Experiences tab which includes links to a rich body of information on experiences with revitalizing the use of IUDs from Bangladesh, Cambodia, Egypt, Ethiopia, Ghana, Guatemala, Guinea, Honduras, India, Kenya, Mali, Nepal, Pakistan, Uganda, and Zambia.